 There are a few things you’ll need to understand when your pup decides to eat a toad. in this article, we explore everything you need to know in this situation and what to do next.

-Are Toads Poisonous to Dogs?
+Are Toads Poisonous To Dogs?

-The short answer is yes, toads are poisonous to dogs.
+The short answer is yes.
+Toads are poisonous to dogs.
 While all toads produce toxic secretions, the severity and effects can vary depending on the species.
-It can also vary depending on the amount of contact with the toxin, and even the geographical location of the species.
+It can also vary depending on the amount of contact with the toxin and even the geographical location of the species.
 Two toad species in the US are known to be extremely toxic or poisonous to dogs.
 These are:

 Cane Toads (Rhinella marina, previously Bufo marina), also known as the marine or giant toad.
-Commonly found in Florida, Hawaii, South Texas, Mexico and are native to much of South America.
+Commonly found in Florida, Hawaii, South Texas, and Mexico and are native to much of South America.
 These toads are typically very large (they can weigh up to 1.5kg or 3.3lbs!) and are highly toxic.

 Colorado River Toads

 Colorado River Toads (Incillus alvarius, previously Bufo alvarius), also known as the Sonoran Desert toad.
-As the name suggests they are commonly found in the lower Colorado River and Gila River in southeast California, New Mexico, southern Arizona, and Mexico.
+As the name suggests, they are commonly found in the lower Colorado River and Gila River in southeast California, New Mexico, southern Arizona, and Mexico.
 They are the largest native species in North America and can reach 17cm in size as adults.

 These toads are both large in size.
 They are also commonly found in specific geographic areas.
 This should be able to help you work out if your dog is likely to have come into contact with either of these species.

-If you are unsure consider quickly taking a photo.
+If you are unsure, consider quickly taking a photo.
 Your veterinarian may be able to help you identify the species.
-It is also worth remembering that the toxins break down extremely slowly and even dead toads can be poisonous if eaten or licked.
+It is also worth remembering that the toxins break down extremely slowly, and even dead toads can be poisonous if eaten or licked.

-My Dog Ate a Toad: What Now?
+My Dog Ate A Toad.
+What Now?

 Toad toxin is a highly irritating substance.
-If it makes contact with the mouth, eyes, or gastrointestinal tract (when swallowed) the effects will be seen almost immediately.
+If it makes contact with the mouth, eyes, or gastrointestinal tract (when swallowed), the effects will be seen almost immediately.
 Initial signs may include drooling, pawing at their face, head shaking, retching, bright red gums, and vomiting.
 You need to stay calm and act quickly, especially in the case of exposure to the two species listed above.